consilience/php-docker-cli/README.md

 * The latest alpine-7 PHP container is good enough and runs the version of PHP needed for the project.
+  The ability to configure the PHP version would be handy.
 * No special PHP extensions are required; this is just for VSCode to be able to validate and parse the project source code and run a PHP language server.
 * All the source code is under `$HOME`.
 The `$HOME` path will be available as a volume